 Toby Tanser is one of the running ambassadors of our time.
 Not only did he convince Prince Harry to run with him, get Gloria Gaynor to meet a runner at the finish of a race, and is friends with plenty of other celebrities, Toby is also a sub 2:20 marathoner who founded Shoe4Africa.

-Toby shares his story about how he went from smoking 20 cigarettes a day, drinking 6 Guinness in a day to running professionally, to where he went to do a training stint in Kenya to improve.
+Toby shares his story about how he went from smoking 20 cigarettes and drinking six Guinness in a day to running professionally and going to do a training stint in Kenya to improve.

 Toby realized that for him, it was not about his running and what he wanted to accomplish, but how he could help others, especially the Kenyan runners who were putting absolutely everything into their running.

-Toby was responsible for the first public childrens hospital in Kenya, and continues to find new ways to help other runners, getting the best Kenyan runners in the world (including Eulid Kipchoge and Mary Keitany) to be involved in his projects.
+He was responsible for the first public childrens’ hospital in Kenya, and continues to find new ways to help other runners, getting the best Kenyan runners in the world (including Eulid Kipchoge and Mary Keitany) to be involved in his projects.

 What You Will Learn About

 - Why when he arrived in Kenya, he realized running wasn’t what he was passionate about, helping people was.

 - Why he gave away all his shoes (Including the ones on his feet), meaning he had to travel back to Sweden without any shoes on, and was consequentially arrested in Paris as a potential vagrant.

 - Why Shoe4Africa doesn’t send many shoes to Africa anymore (and what they are doing instead).